learn-co-curriculum/dsc-regression-boston-lab/README.md

 ## Introduction

-In this final lab, we shall apply the regression analysis and diagnostics techniques covered in this section to a familiar "Boston Housing" dataset.
-We performed a detailed EDA for this dataset in earlier section and hence carry a good understanding of how this dataset is composed.
-This this lab we shall try to identify the predictive ability of some of features found in this dataset towards identifying house price.
+In this final lab, you'll apply the regression analysis and diagnostics techniques covered in this section to the famous "Boston Housing" dataset.
+You performed a detailed EDA for this dataset earlier on, and hopefully you more or less recall how this data is structured!
+In this lab, you'll use some of the features in this dataset to create a linear model to predict the house price!

-### Objectives:
+## Objectives
 You will be able to:
-* Build many linear models with boston housing data set using OLS
+* Build many linear models with the Boston housing data using OLS
-* For each model, analyze OLS diagnostics for model validity
+* Analyze OLS diagnostics for model validity
 * Visually explain the results and interpret the diagnostics from Statsmodels
 * Comment on the goodness of fit for a simple regression model

-Let's get started.
+## Let's get started

-### Import necessary libraries and load 'BostonHousing.csv' as pandas dataframe.
+### Import necessary libraries and load 'BostonHousing.csv' as a pandas dataframe

 ```python
 # Your code here
 ```

-The data features and target are present as columns in boston data.
-Boston data gives a set of independent as independent variables in data and the housing rate as `MEDV` in target property.
-Also feature names are listed in feature_names.
-The desription is available at [KAGGLE](https://www.kaggle.com/c/boston-housing).
+The columns in the Boston housing data represent the dependent and independent variables.
+The dependent variable here is the median house value `MEDV`.
+The desription of the other variables is available on [KAGGLE](https://www.kaggle.com/c/boston-housing).

 ### Inspect the columns of the dataset and comment on type of variables present